8 minsPublished on 1/27/2023

 Hot wallets are connected to the internet, making them vulnerable to hackers who can steal your coins.
 While they're great for transactions and day-to-day usage, hot wallets are not recommended for long-term storage.

-If you must use a hot wallet, you should therefore choose one that is known to be reliable, and should make sure to always keep your private key safe.
+If you must use a hot wallet, you should choose one that is known to be reliable, and should make sure to always keep your private key safe.

 A graphic saying "Not your keys, not your coins"